userver-framework/upastebin/README.md

 A C++ service that uses [userver framework](https://github.com/userver-framework/userver) with PostgreSQL.
 See [the article (ru)](https://habr.com/ru/companies/yandex/articles/894294/) for in depth description.

-## Download and Build

-To create your own userver-based service follow the following steps:

-1. Press the green "Use this template button" at the top of this github page
-2. Clone the service `git clone your-service-repo && cd your-service-repo`
-3. Give a propper name to your service and replace all the occurences of "upastebin" string with that name (could be done via `find . -not -path "./third_party/*" -not -path ".git/*" -not -path './build_*' -type f | xargs sed -i 's/upastebin/YOUR_SERVICE_NAME/g'`).
-4. Feel free to tweak, adjust or fully rewrite the source code of your service.

 ## Makefile

 Makefile contains typicaly useful targets for development: